Hadi999/NXcrypt/README.md

  - And in this way we can obfuscate the code
  - The md5sum will change too

-Injection  module
+Injection  module :

-- it inject a malicious python file  into a normal file injected in the same time and  save into an output with multi-threading system
+- it inject a malicious python file  into a normal file with multi-threading system .

  # Test with Virustotal